kbeckmann/game-and-watch-retro-go/README.md

 # Emulator collection for Nintendo® Game & Watch™

-This is a very quick and dirty port of the [retro-go](https://github.com/ducalex/retro-go) emulator that is intended to run on the Nintendo® Game & Watch™ 2020 edition.
+This is a very quick and dirty port of the [retro-go](https://github.com/ducalex/retro-go) emulator collection that is intended to run on the Nintendo® Game & Watch™ 2020 edition.

 Currently playable
 - GB